Sonoport/soundmodels/README.md

 ##### JSM Player

-To test interactions and effects of various parameters, the JSM Player can be pretty handy.
+JSM Player is a tool for testing the interaction and effects of the various parameters.

 ## JSM Player